fumio125/fumio125.github.io/content/post/2025_iccv/index.md

 ---
 title: 🎉 Two papers are accepted to ICCV 2025!
-summary: Congratulations for our great students and colleagues!
+summary: Congratulations for Yang-san and Makabe-san for your great works!
+See you in Hawaii🌺
 date: 2025-06-26
 authors:
-  - admin_en
+  - admi
 tags:
   - ICCV 2025
   - Computer vision